 Often, physicians may not have even heard of these afflictions, making it even harder to diagnose them!
 According to a 2017 German medical study, it takes about ten years for a definitive diagnosis to be made.
 The same study also points out the many symptoms that cyclical vomiting syndrome and cannabis hyperemesis syndrome have in common:

 “…both [are] characterised by recurrent episodes of heavy nausea, vomiting … and comparative well-being between the episodes… Literature is inconsistent concerning clinical features which allow to differentiate CVS from CHS”.

 In fact, the only initial prerequisite for a potential diagnosis of CHS disease as oppose to CVS is chronic cannabis use.
 Comorbidities listed as indicating cyclical vomiting syndrome instead of cannabis hyperemesis syndrome are migraines, psychiatric illnesses, and rapid gastric emptying, also called “dumping syndrome”.
-Those that indicate cannabis hyperemesis syndrome is delayed gastric emptying, or gastroparesis, and the cessation of cannabis use leading to the end of the hyperemesis.
+Those that indicate cannabis hyperemesis syndrome are delayed gastric emptying, or gastroparesis, and the cessation of cannabis use leading to the end of the hyperemesis.

 In other words, if you use cannabis and have hyperemesis problems, and then you stop using cannabis and the problems stop too, this is basically what confirms the diagnosis!

 What is the connection between CHS disease, cyclical vomiting syndrome, hot baths, and chili peppers?